NCAR/na-cordex-aws/README.md

 If your machine does not have the conda package manager installed, see instructions at https://docs.conda.io/en/latest/miniconda.html for installing conda within your user environment.

-To create the environment, assuming conda is available already, clone this repo to your preferred machine for running the notebook and create the conda environment:
+To create the environment, assuming conda is available already, clone this repo to your preferred machine for running the notebook, create and then activate the conda environment:

 ```
 # Create your own copy of the files in this repository